 If you would like to use any of the tools listed above, please email email@example.com.

-Stanford Syllabus is a central, online repository for Stanford class syllabi.
-To post your syllabus to the online repository, go to Canvas and add your syllabus to the Syllabus tool.
-Canvas will automatically publish it to the Stanford Syllabus repository.
-The Law Library also maintains a online repository of law school course syllabi.
+Stanford Syllabus is Stanford’s online repository for class syllabi.
+Syllabus you post via the Syllabus tool in Canvas get automatically added to this repository.
+The Law Library also maintains an online repository of law school course syllabi.

 While we can’t provide copyright advice, we have created a resource guide to assist in determining whether to post copyrighted material to your Canvas site.